-Following a third postponement, the plan now is that the UK leaves the EU on 31 January 2020.
+Following a third postponement, the UK leaves the EU on 31 January 2020.
 Parliament has voted in favour of this agreement and, after the country has left the EU, travellers to the UK should consider the UK a third country on a par with all other destinations outside the EU.

 There have long been speculations about the consequences of Brexit, including those for Nordic travellers to and from the UK.
 Because what do you do if you are going to London on a weekend getaway or going hiking in Scotland after the UK have left the EU?